Ford Cargo: Ford Cargo (Americas)

 In late 1985, for the 1986 model year, Ford introduced the Cargo as part of its United States commercial truck range.
 Intended to replace the long-running C-Series cabover (largely unchanged since 1957) the Cargo was gradually phased in alongside its predecessor, slotted below the larger CL-9000 semitractor.
 Production of the model line was sourced from Brazil, making the Cargo the first American-market commercial Ford truck assembled outside of Louisville, Kentucky.
 Following the retirement of the C-Series, production of the American-market Cargo was relocated to the Kentucky Truck Plant in Louisville, Kentucky for 1991.

-Alongside the larger Louisville/Aeromax, the Cargo was included as part of the 1997 sale of the Ford heavy-truck line to Freightliner, who renamed it the Freightliner FC and Sterling SC Cargo.
+Alongside the larger Louisville/Aeromax, the Cargo was included as part of the 1997 sale of the Ford heavy-truck line to Freightliner, which renamed it the Freightliner FC and Sterling SC Cargo.
 Production of the Freightliner/Sterling Cargo was relocated to a Freightliner facility in Mt.
 Holly, North Carolina.
 Nearly unchanged (except for badging), the FC/SC Cargos were produced through the 2007 model year.

 In 2006, Ford introduced the Ford LCF as part of its Blue Diamond joint venture with Navistar International.
 Though not a direct successor to the Cargo (the LCF was a Class 5/6 vehicle, while the Cargo was a Class 6/7 truck), it also shared a low-COE configuration, competing with the Isuzu N-Series, Chevrolet/GMC W-Series, and Mitsubishi Fuso Canter.
 After a poor market response, the LCF (sold by International as the CF/CityStar) was withdrawn after 2009.
 As of current production, it remains the last COE truck marketed by Ford in North America.